MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 GG: Sounds great, Mike!

-MK: But he did an album called [*Cosmogramma*&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Cosmogramma) and then an album several years ago called [*You’re Dead!*&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/You%27re_Dead!), which is--it just synthesizes all these elements of modern culture and jazz and just mind-blowing studio techniques to create this incredible stuff.
+MK: But he did an album called [*Cosmogramma*&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Cosmogramma) and then an album several years ago called [*You’re Dead!*&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/You%27re_Dead!), which is--it just synthesizes all these elements of modern culture and jazz and just mind-blowing studio techniques to create this incredible stuff.
 It’s really amazing music.
 And when I met him, we instantly bonded over Gentle Giant.

-It wasn’t necessarily what I would have expected to hear from this guy, but he was involved with [Kendrick Lamar&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Kendrick_Lamar) on this album, [*To Pimp a Butterfly*&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/To_Pimp_a_Butterfly), which is one of the most influential albums of the last several years.
+It wasn’t necessarily what I would have expected to hear from this guy, but he was involved with [Kendrick Lamar&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Kendrick_Lamar) on this album, [*To Pimp a Butterfly*&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/To_Pimp_a_Butterfly), which is one of the most influential albums of the last several years.
 Flying Lotus is a big part of this scene that is creating this music and he’s a huge Gentle Giant fan.
 I don’t think that’s an accident.
 There is something in this music that absolutely remains relevant.
 You should definitely hear some Flying Lotus.

 {% include video.html vid="0ScYz9sNaQk" %}